Northeastern University School Of Law: Admissions, Academics & Life

 3. Faculty Excellence And Impact

-NUSL’s faculty includes prominent legal figures such as Michael Meltsner, a key figure in civil rights litigation with the NAACP Legal Defense Fund, and Richard Daynard, a pioneer in public health law and anti-tobacco advocacy.
-Their work has shaped legal discourse across disciplines.
+NUSL’s faculty is known for scholarship, advocacy, and real-world legal influence.
+Notable figures such as Michael Meltsner, recognized for his civil rights work with the NAACP Legal Defense Fund, and Richard Daynard, a leader in public health and tobacco control law, reflect the school’s deep impact on legal thought, policy, and social change.

 4. Distinguished Alumni Achievements